Welcome to The Land of Milk and Money!

 But then I decided I wanted something more.
 In particular, I wanted to see the world and set myself up financially.

 And I’ve learnt that it’s completely doable!

-However, I want to show people that living your life while setting yourself up financially is completely feasible.
+Instead, I want to show you that living your life while setting yourself up financially is completely feasible.

 I can’t count the number of conversations I’ve had with friends where they’ll talk about how they’re counting down until the next pay day or complain about how expensive life is and then, in the next breath, will talk about their brand new phone or bag or whatever.

 This isn’t even a “millennial thing” or “typical baby boomers who are used to everything going their way”.
 This is something that seems to transcend generations.
 The pattern of having a need to live a life you can’t afford and then wondering why you have nothing to show for it continues to repeat itself – and it’s simply unnecessary.

 So this website is for people at all stages of the path to being financially free, including (especially!) if that path seems to be a distant speck on the horizon.

 In particular, I firmly believe in the following mantra:

 The best time to start your path to wealth was yesterday.

 That is, some of our past financial decisions may not be ideal.
 Some may just plain suck.
 But that’s no reason to not get started at fixing them today!